 - The only thing I did differently was to grease the muffin cups instead of using paper liners.
 When I made them using paper liners I had trouble removing the liner before putting the muffins in the run.

-Other Helpful Treats for Molting Chickens
+Other Helpful Treats for When the Chickens are Molting

 Some treats you may already have around your home or feed room are great for this time of year.
 Chickens will always run eagerly towards a handful or two of meal worms.
 These are fantastic for protein intake and rarely will you see a chicken turn them down.
 There is evidence that the increased protein from grubs and mealworms will help chickens recover quicker from a stressful molt.
 Black soldier fly larvae, often marketed as grubs, are now available from Tasty Worm Nutrition.
 Our flock loves these, and the ducks think they are the best thing ever!